Colorado Bicycle Accident Attorney

 After a bicycle crash, first, get to safety and make sure there is no additional danger.
 Then call 911.
 Calling 911 will alert first responders to your location so that you can receive medical treatment.
 Let them know how the accident happened.
 It is also very important to seek medical attention after a bicycle accident to determine if you have been hurt.
 The adrenaline from a bicycle crash can hide injuries.
 It sometimes takes hours or even days before pain sets in and the full extent of your injuries are known.

-Immediately after a bicycle accident, if you are able, document and gather general accident information including the other driver’s license and insurance information and the police report number.
-Take pictures of your bicycle, any involved vehicles, and the accident scene.
-If your bicycle accident was caused by a defective or hazardous condition in the road, take pictures of it.
-If you were injured because of defective bicycle part, make sure to preserve the bicycle and part.
+Immediately after a bicycle incident, if you are able, document and gather general accident information including the other driver’s license and insurance information and the police report number.
+Take pictures of your bicycle, any involved vehicles, and the crash scene.
+If your bicycle accident was caused by a defective or hazardous condition on the road, take pictures of it.
+If you were injured because of a defective bicycle part, make sure to preserve the bicycle and part.

 Call Your Insurance Company